|1||= 4 * 3 * 10|

 The easiest way to perform multiplication in Excel is to use the * operator, as shown in the above spreadsheet on the right.
 This formula consists of the = sign, followed by two or more numbers, separated by the * operator.

 The simple Excel multiplication formula in the example spreadsheet multiplies the numbers 4, 3, and 10, and returns the result 120.

 As with all Excel formulas, instead of typing numbers directly into the formula, you can use references to cells containing numbers in your multiplication formula.

-An example of how perform multiplication in Excel, using numbers that are stored in cells, is shown in cell A1 of the above spreadsheet on the right.
+An example of how perform multiplication in Excel, using cell references, is shown in cell A1 of the above spreadsheet on the right.
 This formula multiplies the numbers in cells B1, B2 and B3, and again, returns the value 120.

-Instead of using the * operator, as shown above, you can use the built-in Product function to perform a multiplication in Excel.
-This function is called by entering the following into an Excel cell:
+Instead of using the * operator, as shown above, you can use the built-in Excel Product Function to perform a multiplication in Excel.

 |1||=PRODUCT( B1, B2, B3 )||4|

-Further information and examples of the Product function are provided on the Excel Product Function page.
+Further information and examples of the Excel Product function are provided on the Excel Product Function page.